octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.39 - 2026-01-19 =
+* Added support for the Amplify Syndication RESO API
+* Added support for commercial_type field in ExpertAgent imports
+* Added more logging to Resales Online API imports
+* Updated Resales Online API imports to take limit into account when parsing properties if one has been entered
+* Updated brochures sent in RTDF exports to use caption and/or title entered againsy media item if present

 = 2.5.38 - 2026-01-12 =
 * Added area/size to RTDF (Used in feeds to Rightmove and OnTheMarket) requests for UK properties